National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/IANode/key-functional-components.md

-# Overview of an IA Node
+# Key Functional Components
+## Provides an overview of key functional components that make up IA Node and the interactions.

-An IA Node accepts SPARQL and GraphQL queries as well as actions and data via Kafka.
-The IANode provides Json in response to GraphQL queries and RDF for SPARQL queries.
-It integrates with an OAuth handler to provide fine-grained access control to information in the IA Node or connected IA Nodes.
-It also stores the data and supports sharing of data with other IA Nodes.
+IA Node accepts SPARQL and GraphQL queries as well as actions and data via Kafka.
+It provides a Json response to GraphQL queries and RDF for SPARQL queries.
+IA Node also integrates with an OAuth handler to provide fine-grained access control to information within it or connected IA nodes.
+Additionally, IA Node stores data and supports sharing of data with other IA Nodes.

 ```mermaid
 graph TB